-The Fort Bragg Regional Land Use Advisory Commission is the leading advocate for coordination and collaboration between Fort Bragg and local governments on issues related to compatible growth and environmental sustainability in the North Carolina Sandhills region.
-RLUAC is a non-profit 501(C)3 membership-based organization consisting of twenty-one units of local government: eight counties and thirteen municipalities.
+The Fort Bragg Regional Land Use Advisory Commission (RLUAC) is the leading advocate for coordination and collaboration between Fort Bragg and local governments on issues related to compatible growth and environmental sustainability in the North Carolina Sandhills region.
+RLUAC is statutory Interlocal Cooperation organization established by its local government members under NCGS 160A, Article 20, Part 1.
+RLUAC currently consists of twenty-three units of local government: eight counties and 15 municipalities.
+A 9-member Board of Directors leads the organization and an Executive Director administers its day-to-day activities.
 The 30-year-old organization was the first regional group established in the country to coordinate land use decisions between the military and the local governments.

 The mission of the Fort Bragg Regional Land Use Advisory Commission is to: